chevEldrid/mtgsite/_posts/2020/2020-06-29-author_faq.md

 title: "A Casual Sitdown with the Founders"
 hook: "The EXCLUSIVE interview they DON'T want you to SEE!"
 ---

-*After much back and forth and a few fist-fights we were able to score a one-of-a-kind interview with The Hexdrinkers’ very own Chev Eldrid, and Julian Leal.
+_After much back and forth and a few fist-fights we were able to score a one-of-a-kind interview with The Chexdrinkers' very own Chev Eldrid, and Julian Leal.
 They claim no one else even wanted to interview them...preposterous.
 Here is our unedited question section from that interview.
-Enjoy:*
+Enjoy:_

 **Q: Wow, THE Julian Leal and Chev Eldrid?
 It’s so good to finally meet you!
 I’ve been following you guys ever since that welcome article and continue to come back two times a week!**